Below we outline why social media is so important to your company and some social media business strategies that will benefit your organization.

 Connection with Clients

 Social media is basically a method of referrals when it comes to your social media profiles and its users.
 By integrating sharing abilities within your website, application or on your social media profiles, you are encouraging your users to share your brand and what you have to offer, which can net higher conversion rates.
 There are many ways to automate social media that will save you time and give you the space to incorporate this business strategy without being overwhelmed.
-Here are a few ways to use social media to connect with others:
+Here are a few ways to use social media engagement tools to connect with others:

 - Incorporate social media into your application.
 If you’re using an online registration software, include social media buttons when an applicant finishes or in other relevant points (“I’m attending x event on x date!”)
 For example, when a user finishes their application, offer a way to tweet or post to their wall that they’ve completed the application and they are super excited about your program or event.
 Friends who see the post could be interested in having a similar experience and click on the link in the post to learn more about you.